How to Fix “Unable to Connect Apple CarPlay” Error?

 Apple CarPlay Not Working

-1. Disconnect the iPhone from the car’s unit and then connect back the devices.
-Make sure the USB cable is properly seated at both ends.
+1. Disconnect your iPhone from the car’s media unit, then reconnect it.
+Be sure the USB cable is snugly plugged in at both ends.

 Disconnect the iPhone from the Car Unit